Meditation - Relaxation - Breathing - Hypnosis - Natural Therapy's

 carbon dioxide bubbles building up between the joints.

-refers to the absolute range
+refers to the absolute

-of movement in a joint or series of joints, and length in muscles that
+in a joint or series of joints, and length in muscles that

 cross the joints to induce a bending movement or motion.
 Flexibility